 A mid-thirties couple were visiting my department during the holidays with their daughter in a push cart, who appeared to be around 10 with a developmental disorder of some kind (couldn’t tell what, doesn’t matter that much).
 Her mom was playing with her hands to sort of keep her occupied as she kept grabbing at everything they passed.

-I was helping them get set up with a new console when suddenly I feel myself suddenly jerk over sideways.
+I was helping them get set up with a new console when suddenly I feel myself jerk over sideways.
 It was a bit of an out of body experience and I had no idea what was happening.
-Turn out the girl had seized a strong fistful of my hair and had yanked me over with my head sort of pinned against the side of the kart.
+Turns out the girl had seized a strong fistful of my hair and had yanked me over with my head sort of pinned against the side of the kart.

 No one could really see what was happening because we were out of sight between some aisles.
-Her parents start freaking out trying to get her to let me go, apologizing profusely to me the hole time.
+Her parents start freaking out trying to get her to let me go, apologizing profusely to me the whole time.
 I’m all chill on the outside, saying, “Oh it’s fine.
-Don’t worry about it,” from my place half on the ground.
+Don’t worry about it,” from my place on the ground.

 Eventually they got her to let me go and were extremely apologetic.
 I told them not to worry and they came back another day to finish their shopping.
 Definitely one of the more bizarre things that has happened to me in retail.

 Support Backlog Crusader on Patreon – $1 a month is less than what’s lost beneath your sofa cushions!